Morwenn/cpp-sort/README.md

 **cpp-sort** actually provides a full set of sorting-related features.
 The most important one is probably the concept of *sorters* and *sorter adapters*.
-Sorters are function objects implementing a sorting algorithm and sorter adapters are special class templates designed to adapt sorters and alter their behavior in some specific manner.
+Sorters are function objects implementing a sorting algorithm and sorter adapters are special class templates designed to adapt sorters and alter their behaviour in some specific manner.
 The library provides sorters implementing common and not-so-common sorting algorithms as well as some specific adapters.
 It also provides fixed-size sorters and tools such as sorter facade or sorter traits, designed to craft your